 I would also give a solid mark to Murphy here as he would incisive runs out to the byline which, even though nothing really came of it, is still to be applauded as he at least is attempting to make something happen, Scott Arfield take note.

 There is perhaps an expectation that Defoe coming on for 20 minutes means we can expect a goal or two from him.
 Didn’t happen on this occasion, but again the game was dead and buried by that point so to an extent the team were simply seeing out the contest with minimum fuss.

-Player ratings from our away win over Lech Poznan.
+Player ratings from Rangers win over Livingston at Ibrox.